Tim Shelby focuses on complex commercial litigation, oil and gas-related litigation, trade secret litigation, and professional liability matters.

-Tim Shelby has been recognized repeatedly as a successful young lawyer.
-He was recognized by attorneys across the United States as one of the Best Lawyers in America for 2015.
-He was named to the Texas Super Lawyers list in 2014.
+Mr. Shelby is recognized by Best Lawyers in America for commercial litigation in Texas 2015 – 2018.
+He was named to the Texas Super Lawyers list 2014 -2017.
 He was on the Texas Rising Stars list in 2008, 2009, 2010, 2012, 2013 and 2014, which honors the best Texas lawyers under age 40 and those who have practiced less than 10 years.
 H Texas Magazine recognized him as a Professional on the Fast Track – Law in 2009.

 Mr. Shelby received his law degree from Harvard Law School in 2002.
 While at Harvard, he served as a Teaching Fellow in Harvard’s Department of Economics.
 Mr. Shelby received a Masters of Public Service and Administration from the Bush School of Government at Texas A&M University in 1999, where he was recognized as a Bush Fellow.
 Mr. Shelby received his undergraduate degree, summa cum laude and Phi Beta Kappa, in economics and political science from Baylor University in 1997.